 Key winds are several decades older than railroad-era pocket watches, which means that they've had several more decades of repairs, and were sometimes run for far too long between cleanings.
-There was a transitional period in the 1880s when some models were equipped with both key and stem winding mechanisms, but by the turn of the century the key had become obsolete.
+Except for some minor differences, most brands were nearly identical.

 Nearly all key winds are low-grade pieces with fewer than 15 jewels and were not designed to run forever, so anticipate worn bushings and wheel pivots.
-Mismatched hands and missing screws are common, and since most had only a single case screw they are usually loose inside the case.
+The fit between the parts and plates was sometimes poor and the alignment of the jewel/bushing pairs was not always exact.

 The oldest key winds had solid balance wheels, which couldn't compensate for changes in temperature, and they had no weights, so there was no simple way of correcting for poise issues.